WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

-Multple global variables of same type can be fetched using [aliasing](https://graphql.org/learn/queries/#aliases):
+Multiple global variables of the same type can be fetched using [aliasing](https://graphql.org/learn/queries/#aliases):

 ```graphql
 # To fetch multiple global variables use aliasing - https://graphql.org/learn/queries/#aliases